 Likewise, the reverse is true.
 In dry climates and during the cold of winter the air feels very dry and we begin to feel the symptoms of dry air.
 That’s due to very low humidity.

 Relative humidity is a scientific name that helps to describe how much humidity is in the air for a given temperature.

 How humidity affects your baby

 Babies are much more sensitive to hardships like higher temperatures, humidity problems, and air quality difficulties than adults.
 You should never assume they’ll be able to handle uncomfortable conditions the same way you can.
 It’s critical to give them safe – and comfortable – humidity levels at home.

-High humidity is found in many climates like those near coastal areas (locations near an ocean or other larger body of water).
+High humidity is found in many climates like those near coastal areas (locations near an ocean or other large bodies of water).
 It’s also common in areas like where I live: the southeastern United States.

 In those areas, the air, when humidity is high, feels exceptionally uncomfortable and even more “hot” even though the temperature might not be so high.

 The reason is that high humidity conditions prevent you and your baby from being able to cool well.
 For babies this means that they’ll have a difficult time sleeping, they’ll sweat much more than normal, and they’ll be much more irritable and upset.

-For situations with high humidity, you’ll need an air conditioner or a high-quality fan like I recommend here for cooling of your child’s sleep area.
+For situations with high humidity, you’ll need an air conditioner or a high-quality fan for cooling your child’s sleep area.